crowdgames/signaligner-web/index.md

 1. Select the appropriate operating system and download the package
 2. Unzip the package
 3. If you are using Windows OS, click on the Windows Batch file to run the software
-4. if you are using Mac OS, (To be updated)
+4. if you are using Mac OS, run the app
 5. This starts Signaligner Pro's launcher interface

 ## In-built test data ##